khalidsoliman/USART-Communication/README.md

 # USART-Communication
 Usart - Universal Synchronous and Asynchronous serial Receiver and Transmitter - / - Atmega32 -
-Here i have used it as an Asynchronous Communication
+Here i have used it as an Asynchronous Communication (UART)

 ## Full Duplex Operation
 ## Asynchronous